wallaby16/ssp-backend/README.md

 So we built this tool which allows users to do certain things in self service.
 The tool checks permissions & certain conditions.

 # Components
-- The Self-Service-Portal (as container)
+- The Self-Service-Portal Backend (as container)
+- The Self-Service-Portal Frontend (see https://github.com/oscp/cloud-selfservice-portal-frontend)
 - The GlusterFS-API server (as a sytemd service)

 # Installation & Documentation